Wlefils/LastFMAnalysis/README.md

 ```

 ## Data Cleaning in Excel
 With the data in Excel, it was time to do some further cleaning and processing.
-I created a column called "maxcount" to calculate the highest number of plays each artsit had up to that date.
+I created a column called "maxcount" to calculate the highest number of plays each artist had up to that date.
 The formula I used for that calculation is below
 ```Excel
 = IF(B3=B2, IF(E3=E2, F2,MAX(E2:E3)),0)
 ```